-As a WSU System Vice President, her leadership of student development extends to six campuses, guiding a myriad of units in providing top-notch, specialized student services that support every WSU student.
+As a System Vice President, her leadership of student development extends to six campuses, guiding a myriad of units in providing top-notch, specialized student services that support every WSU student.

-Arriving at WSU in February after serving as interim in a similar position at the University of Rhode Island, Gonzales has been laser-focused on helping transform WSU’s campuses into places where each student can thrive and earn degrees that will propel them into their chosen fields and as leaders in their communities.
+Arriving in February after serving as interim in a similar position at the University of Rhode Island, Gonzales has been laser-focused on helping transform WSU’s campuses into places where each student can thrive and earn degrees that will propel them into their chosen fields and as leaders in their communities.

 Raising the bar

-Following the lead of University President Kirk Schulz and working with her team, Gonzales recently established several key initiatives that will have a significant impact on the transformative student experience at WSU:
+Gonzales recently established several key initiatives that will have a significant impact on the transformative student experience at WSU: